eminencegrs/fp-in-fs/src/FPinFSharp.App/Chapter_01/Description.md

-This chapter introduces some of the main concepts of functional programming languages:
+### Chapter 01 introduces some of the main concepts of functional programming languages:
 - value
 - expression
 - declaration